davidmoncas/meshroom_CLI/README.md

-# meshroom_CLI
+# meshroom_CLI #
-Python script to control the phtogrammetry software Meshroom without its GUI
+### Python script to control the phtogrammetry software Meshroom directly from the command line without the use of its GUI ###

+Meshroom (#https://alicevision.org/) is an open source tool for creating 3d models out of images, the purpose of this repository is create a code that can use the CLI tool of the software to automate the process of creating 3d meshes.

 To run the code it is necesary to have Python 3 installed.